 It’s the dry season in this tropical part of the world.
 At this time, monsoon rains are raging somewhere.
 Schools (except some universities) are on holiday, too.
-What could be a more ideal time to hold a family reunion but now.
+What could be a more ideal time to hold a family reunion than now.
 Therefore, you’ll find that in the Cordillera Region of the Philippines, a lot of Igorot clans organise such an important event during the months of April and May.

 It should be a massive gathering for this Kankanaey clan that I proudly belong to.
 I am grateful to those who have painstakingly put this family tree together, which I’m sure took some years of research.
 I am now aware of my definite place within six sub-clans.

 The sixth family reunion was held just a few days ago where it all started: Balakbak, Kapangan, Benguet in the Philippines.
 I am emotional as I write this because I wasn’t there.
 The one and only clan reunion I have ever been to was the fifth.
 It was a year ago when I flew halfway ’round the globe and took a gruelling 10-hour road trip just to be there.
 I may have been half-asleep but immensely glad and proud that I made it.

 Surrounded by the Hometown Fortress, my family danced, ate, chatted and took photos together.
 Just like last year but with more memories to look back to.

 I have no excuses for not being a regular attendee to my family reunions.
 But like many other traditions, it should not be allowed to die out.
 The sad fact though is that a lot of us either live far away or lead busy working lives in the city.
 So a big kudos to those who make it and try to keep the tradition afloat.

 My family is important to me.
 Blood is the tie that that binds us.
 Reunions make the tie unbreakable.